Not sure how to set-up a bunny-friendly litter box? Learn the basics, below, and help your bunny on his way to successful litter box training.

 Basic plastic cat litter pans work best for bunny’s litter box.
 They come in sizes small, medium, large, and giant, and can be found at stores such as Target, Wal-Mart, and Kmart, for a nominal price.
 We recommend sticking to the medium, large, or giant litter pans for most bunnies, unless your bunny is very tiny.
 However, you can’t go wrong with a larger litter box that your bunny can grow into.
 Choosing the size of pan to buy, will depend on the size of your bunny.

-Giant cat pan, for large bunnies over 10 pounds, or bonded pairs.
+Giant mortar mixing pan from Home Depot, for large bunnies over 8 pounds, or bonded pairs.

-If you have a pair of bunnies sharing the same litter box, you’ll want to get one very large box, or give the bunnies multiple boxes to keep them well supplied with hay and fresh litter.
+If you prefer, you can give the bunnies multiple smaller boxes to keep them well supplied with hay and fresh litter.

 Setting-up the Litter Box

-We recommend using CareFresh and fresh hay to prepare your bunny’s litter box.
-CareFresh is a bunny-safe pet bedding that does not contain any pine or cedar products, and is also environmentally friendly.
-Fresh hay in the box entices bunny to jump in and do his “business.”
+We recommend using CareFresh or wood pellet bedding and fresh hay to prepare your bunny’s litter box.
+CareFresh is a bunny-safe pet bedding that is also environmentally friendly.
+Fresh hay in the box entices bunny to jump in and do his “business”.

-A clean box with about 1 inch of clean CareFresh covering the bottom.
+A clean box with about 1 inch of clean CareFresh or wood pellets covering the bottom.

 Keep a Fresh Box